davewadestein/ADI-Reskilling-Academy/projects/EXAPUNKS/EXAPunks-Part-1.md

    detail is that you will need to be careful about whether an argument is a number or a register name when both are allowed, and choose the correct behavior.

+5. While it's fine to have global variables, for example, for the registers, I recommend that you have functions that access those variables so that in other modules (files) you can call those functions to set the registers and get their values.

+6. I would recommend breaking this up into multiple files (modules).

 ### Example